DLRP1995/Huey/CONTRIBUTING.md

 - **Commit Messages:**
   - Write clear, concise, and descriptive commit messages.
   - Use imperative mood in the subject line (e.g., "Add feature" instead of "Added feature").
+  - Use tags for categorization, e.g., `[Fix]`, `[Feature]`, `[Docs]` to make it clear what your commit covers.

 - **Testing:**
   - Ensure your code has accompanying tests.
   - Run existing tests to verify that your changes do not break any functionality.
   - For hardware-related code contributions, make sure to follow lab testing protocols and provide benchmark results.
+  - Use unit tests for isolated functions, and integration tests for interactions between systems.

 - **Documentation:**
   - Update documentation as necessary to reflect your changes.
   - Ensure that new features or changes are documented in the relevant sections.
   - The core focus of the documentation is to 'breathe new life into old tech,' so make sure all contributions align with this ethos.

+- **Code Reviews:**
+  - Review open pull requests and provide constructive feedback.
+  - Follow the project's etiquette for code reviews, focusing on readability, maintainability, and scalability.

 ## Reporting Bugs or Issues
 If you encounter a bug or have a feature request, please use the [GitHub issue tracker](link_to_issue_tracker) to report it.
 When reporting issues, please include: